williamgilpin/cphy/README.md

 + scikit-learn
 + jupyter

-For projects and other parts of the class, you might also need
+Other parts of the book and projects depend on the broader Python ecosystem, including

 + ipykernel
 + scikit-image